 - Sponsored by the European Association for Evolutionary Political Economy — EAEPE

-REPE will appear at Springer publishers and begin with its first issue (on the state and future of evolutionary political economy) in May 2020.
+REPE appears at Springer publishers.
+The first issue (on the state and future of evolutionary political economy) was published in May 2020.

 - Nathalie Lazaric,

 - Engelbert Stockhammer

 For details, such as Aims&Scope, CfP, and editorial structure, please visit the journal website at Springer: